 Where kids learn, play, and perform Cajun Music from friendly, patient and gifted teachers

 As part of the festival commitment to keeping traditional Cajun music alive and thriving in New England, the Rhythm & Roots Youth Music Camp is offered at no cost.

 Renowned fiddle teacher Pam Weeks directs the camp, assisted by Karen McGrath.
-The gifted and patient teachers include Weeks and Andy Stewart (fiddle); Jim Joseph and Tim Kness (accordion); Mary Jo Slattery and Mark Wholley (guitar); Michael Pattavina (mandolin) and Bill Olson (bass).
+The gifted and patient teachers include Weeks, Amy Larkin and Cathy Mason (fiddle); Jim Joseph and Tim Kness (accordion); Bill Olson and Elna Joseph (guitar), and Michael Pattavina (mandolin, upright bass).
 Michelle Kaminsky serves as advisor.